infantito/skeleton-webpack-react/README.md

 ----- components       # directory for presentational components
 ----- containers       # directory for container components
 ----- images           # directory for images
------ styles           # directory for appliaction styles (in scss format)
+----- styles           # directory for appliaction styles (in pcss format)
 --------- base         # global styles
 --------- components   # styles for each components
 --------- utils        # styles for variables